Anna Bikont: Career

 Bikont worked at the University of Warsaw as a research assistant in psychology from 1980 to 1989.
 She joined Solidarity in 1980, becoming the editor of Informację Solidarności, an internal pamphlet that came out initially daily, then weekly and helped inform many other clandestine publications operating at that time.
 In 1982, she co-founded and began to edits the Tygodnik Mazowsze weekly, Poland's largest underground publication, continuing to do until 1989, when she became one of the founders of Gazeta Wyborcza, the first legal newspaper published outside the communist government's control.
 It became independent of Solidarity in 1990.
 She has continued to work for the paper as a senior journalist.

 In response to Jan T. Gross's history of the Jedwabne massacre, Neighbors: The Destruction of the Jewish Community in Jedwabne, Poland (2001), the Polish government commissioned an investigation led by prosecutor Radosław Ignatiew for the Institute of National Remembrance (IPN).
 Bikont began her own journalistic investigation, interviewing numerous people in Jedwabne, including descendants of survivors and persons living in the city when Gross's book was published.
 She also wrote more about the topic in her 2004 book My z Jedwabnego (Jedwabne: Battlefield of Memory).

-Her recent book, Sendlerowa.
-W Ukryciu (English: Sendler: In Hiding) was a finalist for the Nike Award, one of Poland's most prestigious literary awards, and also received the 2018 Ryszard Kapuściński award.
+Her book Sendlerowa.
+W Ukryciu (English: Sendler: In Hiding) was a finalist for the Nike Award, and also received the 2018 Ryszard Kapuściński Award.
 The work chronicles the life of Irena Sendler and other Polish women who provided shelter for Jewish children during the Shoah.